kiki-ki/ebiten-tutorial/README.md

 ## How to operate

 1. You right-clicking to a tile to mark.
-2. Repeat `1.` step by players.
+2. Repeat `1.` step by player.
-3. If you lose or win, you can reset the game by left-clicking
+3. If game is over, you can reset the game by left-clicking.

 ## Demo